Terms and Conditions

 § 6 Liability for defects

-(1) For consumers, the statutory prescription period for warranty claims in the case of delivery of new goods amounts to two years, starting with delivery of the goods.
+(1) For private customers, the statutory prescription period for warranty claims in the case of delivery of new goods amounts to two years, starting with delivery of the goods.

 (2) If you are ordering as a private customer and the delivered goods show obvious damages from transport, we ask that you kindly lodge a complaint with the shipper and notify Neuland of this.
 If you fail to meet this request, this has no effect whatsoever on your statutory or contractual claims for defects.